tzickel/justredis/README.md

 ## What ?

-A Redis client for Python supporting both latest Redis features and Python synchronous (Python 3.5+) and asynchronous (Python 3.6+) communication.
+A Redis client for Python supporting many Redis features and Python synchronous (Python 3.5+) and asynchronous (Python 3.6+) communication.

 ## [Why](https://xkcd.com/927/) ?